zzachjoness/APCS/Ch1-Digital_Information.md

 - 8 bytes can store numbers between -9223372036854775808 and 9223372036854775807
 - Adding in binary is just like normal addition with carrying
   - When you run out of bits you cannot carry anymore
-  - Leftmost bit indicates sign, so carrying to the leftmost bit changes a number from positive to negative.
+  - Leftmost bit indicates sign, so carrying to the leftmost bit changes a number from positive to negative
   - Adding 1 to 2147483647 goes to -2147483648!
   - This is called **Integer Overflow**